Five Powerful Ways to Demonstrate Employee Appreciation

 2. Tell them often – telling employees you care once or twice is not enough.
 They need to feel appreciated regularly in a variety of ways.

-3. Don’t expect perfection; it’s not possible - No one is perfect, so expecting perfection is setting everyone up for failure.
+3. Don’t expect perfection; it’s not possible - No one is perfect, so expecting perfection sets everyone up for failure.
 When a team member makes an error, handle the situation with respect and compassion.
 You’ll be surprised how positively this approach will affect the team member’s future performance and overall motivation and send a positive message to others.
 Instead of perfection, focus on excellence.
 Here’s how to shift your focus.

 4. Share employee wins with others – celebrate your team member wins with others (including your boss and staff meetings).
 The more public praise and recognition employees receive, the more they’ll feel appreciated.
 It’s the management philosophy: Praise in public and criticize in private.

+When reading this list, if you’re thinking, “I don’t have time for this!
+I have more important things to do!”.
+You’re wrong and are missing the point entirely!
 Employee appreciation is one of the top three ways to retain a high-performing team successfully.
 Find out the other ideas here.

-This article was originally published on October 6, 2018, and has been updated.
+This article was originally published on October 6, 2018, and has been updated (August 2023).

 More Motivational Reads Here »